 Classic film noir is a form of entertainment characteristic of the 1940s.
 That’s when its popularity reached a peak, for many different reasons and also for social, cultural and economic situations that pertain to that specific time.

-The hard boiled novels had been popular for some twenty years before Hollywood took it up and transformed it into the tough thriller film.
-Because of their popularity, there had been attempts to turn hard boiled novel into film in the 1930s, but the treatment they received in order to make them viable for both Hollywood industry and its audience had transformed the original stories so profoundly that those early attempts at hard boiled films could hardly be considered hard boiled at all.
-The Maltese Falcon was made into film twice (once in 1931 and once in 1936) before its more faithful adaptation of 1941, the first that proved to be successful.
+The hard-boiled novels had been popular for some twenty years before Hollywood took it up and transformed it into the tough thriller film.
+Because of their popularity, there had been attempts to turn hard-boiled novels into films in the 1930s.
+The treatment they received to make them viable for both the Hollywood industry and its audience had transformed the original stories so profoundly that those early attempts at hard-boiled films could hardly be considered hard-boiled at all.
+The Maltese Falcon was made into a film twice (once in 1931 and once in 1936) before its more faithful adaptation of 1941, the first that proved to be successful.
 By that time, Hollywood had started turning to war anxiety and a way to depict it on screen.

 War brought a series of difficulties that helped to popularise film noir.
-First of all , a shortage of everything.
-Stars were drafted and left Hollywood with the ‘problem’ to cope with less known actors.
-Funds shrunk because money went to the war effort and cinematographers had to find new way to produce films with a lower budget.
+First of all, a shortage of everything.
+Stars were drafted, leaving Hollywood with the ‘problem’ to cope with less known actors.
+Funds shrunk because the money went to the war effort and cinematographers had to find new ways to produce films with a lower budget.

-At the same time, war also produced a shortage of paper, which led to less novels and newspapers be printed.
-This meant less hard boiled novels were available and Hollywood replaced them with similar films.
-Besides, novels as source (a story created by a professional, specialised writer) was one of the alternative values B movies like film noir were able to offer with no additional cost.
+At the same time, the war also produced a shortage of paper, which led to fewer novels and newspapers be printed.
+This meant less hard-boiled novels were available and Hollywood replaced them with films that were in the same vein.
+Besides, novels as source (a story created by a professional, specialised writer) were one of the alternative values B movies like film noir were able to offer with no additional cost.

 By the mid-1950s noir had grounded to a halt.
 There were still a few notable struggles, with Touch of Evil (1958) considered by many the very last classic film noir produced (though many critics consider the film noir season ended by the early 1950s).

-A new stile of crime fiction had become popular, a more ‘bourgeois’ kind of thriller where criminals were smooth and elegant and the lone hero was replaced by the professionalism of the ‘mobile unit’.
+A new style of crime fiction had become popular, a more ‘bourgeois’ kind of thriller where criminals were smooth and elegant, and the lone hero was replaced by the professionalism of the ‘mobile unit’.
 There’s no place for grime and twisted personality in these new films, the audience now wanted something safer.

 The way the audience consumed films changed too.
 In the 1950s, television became more and more common, to the point that most American families had a set in their house.
-Film production started to adapt to that new form, serials were produced especially for television and a new form of lighting that was the exact contrary of chiaroscuro became popular and familiar.
+Film production started to adapt to that new form, serials were produced especially for television, and a new type of lighting that was the exact contrary of chiaroscuro became popular and familiar.

 The kind of distribution that had allowed so many B movies to be produced and sold came to an end too.
-Studios could no longer force movie theatres to buy bundles of B movie in order to have one A movie, so the production of B movie sank.
+Studios could no longer force movie theatres to buy bundles of B movies to have one A movie, so the production of B movies sank.